What is Fixed Income Investing?

 What does it mean when you see the term 'fixed income' in the world of investing?
 Although you've likely heard the term before, you might not know quite what fixed income means or how it can be beneficial for you and your portfolio of mutual funds.

-So, before we learn how to create a fixed income investment strategy, we'll start with the fixed income definition and what it means to be a fixed income investor.
+Before you learn how to create a fixed income investment strategy, it's wise to begin your lesson with the fixed income definition and what it means to be a fixed income investor.

 Fixed Income Definition for Investing

-Fixed income can refer to an investment strategy or style that is intended to produce relatively fixed or stable income.
-Or the term can also refer to investment types within an investment portfolio.
-In the world of investing, fixed income generally refers to bonds and bond mutual funds.
-From a lifestyle and financial perspective, fixed income can also reflect a person's individual or household income, which is fixed (generally unchanging) on a periodic basis, such as monthly.
+Fixed income can refer to an investment strategy or style that is intended to provide an investor with relatively fixed or stable income in the form of interest or dividends.
+Fixed income can also refer to investment types within an investment portfolio, such as bonds and bond mutual funds.
+From a lifestyle and financial perspective, fixed income can also refer to a person's individual or household income, which is fixed (generally unchanging).

 Fixed Income Investment Strategy: Types of Fixed Income Investments